Pikmin: Pikmin creatures

 In Pikmin 2, three new species of Pikmin were introduced: Purple Pikmin, White Pikmin, and Bulbmin.
 Purple Pikmin move slower than normal Pikmin, but have ten times the strength and weight of other Pikmin, giving them the ability to pick up much heavier objects and attack and destroy obstacles and other enemies with fewer numbers.
 They also have the potential to stun enemies when they land near or on them.
-White Pikmin, when ingested by enemies, damage the enemy through being toxic.
+White Pikmin, when ingested by enemies, damage the enemy by being toxic.
 White Pikmin themselves are immune to poison, can locate buried treasure with their special eyes, and can run faster than other Pikmin.
 Bulbmin are a subterranean parasitic species of Pikmin that infect Bulborbs (the most common enemy found within the Pikmin series) and take control of them.
 These Pikmin are found exclusively within certain cave systems in the game, usually as a pack of up to 10 juvenile Bulbmin and a single adult Bulbmin.
 While the adult forms of these Pikmin are hostile towards Olimar, the juvenile Bulbmin will follow Olimar like regular Pikmin once the adult is killed.
 They are immune to most hazards (save explosions, being eaten, being crushed, and bottomless pits), and will not follow Olimar when he leaves the cave they are found in.
 The only way to "keep" them is if they are transformed into other Pikmin species by Candypop Buds.

 Pikmin 3 introduced two new species of Pikmin: Rock Pikmin and Winged Pikmin.
 The gray-colored Rock Pikmin look like small rocks and can smash through glass, crystals, ice, and the carapaces of large creatures.
-These Pikmin can also survive crushing attacks from boulders and enemies, and are invulnerable to piercing attacks as well.
+These Pikmin can also survive crushing attacks from boulders and enemies and are invulnerable to piercing attacks as well.
 Rock Pikmin also cause more initial damage when thrown at an enemy, though they are unable to latch onto them.
-The pink-colored Winged Pikmin are the smallest species of Pikmin and hover in the air using their small wings.
-They can fly over hazards such as water and pits, and can carry items in the air.
+The pink-colored Winged Pikmin are the smallest species of Pikmin and hover in the air using their small, transparent wings.
+They can fly over hazards such as water and pits and can carry items in the air.

-In Pikmin 4, the game introduces Ice Pikmin.
-Ice Pikmin have the ability to freeze enemies and the environment.
+Pikmin 4 also introduced two new species of Pikmin: Ice Pikmin and Glow Pikmin.
+Ice Pikmin can freeze enemies and water.
+Glow Pikmin are ghost-like Pikmin that only come out at night and are invulnerable to all elemental hazards.
+They can only be used during night expeditions or in caves.

 Other characters

-Another main character in Pikmin 2 is the President of Hocotate Freight, a large man that runs the company and keeps debt collectors away.
-The president is forced to sell the Dolphin, and it is replaced by an unnamed ship that is able to speak, name and value the treasure on the planet.
+Another main character in Pikmin 2 is the President of Hocotate Freight, a large man who runs the company and keeps debt collectors away.
+The president is forced to sell the Dolphin, and it is replaced by an unnamed ship that can speak, name, and value the treasure on the planet.